Stop guessing why your tests are failing. Readable errors help you quickly debug across all browsers.

 Proctractor and Cypress are similar in that they provide end-to-end (integration) testing.
 Protractor, however, is primarily focused for AngularJS applications.
 Cypress works with every framework, including AngularJS.
 Protractor requires Selenium to be installed locally, Cypress does not.
 Protractor runs primarily in a terminal, Cypress runs in your browser so you can see your application while testing.
 Protractor is considerably slower than Cypress.
 Protractor has been known to be difficult to debug.
 Cypress offers simple error messages and custom debugging feedback.

 No. Cypress replaces Selenium completely, and is completely different than PhantomJS.
 Cypress is not a headless browser.
 It has a headless mode using Chromium that can be used for continuous integration.

 Cypress uses Chai internally, but it can be configured with any assertion library.

 After installing Cypress as a native application (compatible with Mac and Linux), you sign in, add your project's folder and click 'Start'.
 That's it.

 Yes.
 It works with all CI servers including TravisCI, CircleCI, CodeShip, Jenkins, and more.

 Sometime in 2016.
 Fill in your email and we'll send you updates on our progress.

 We're still hand picking early adopters to work out all the initial kinks.
-We regularly communicate with developers in our early access program to ensure Cypress fits perfectly into their existing workflow.
+We regularly communicate with applicants to our early access program to ensure Cypress fits perfectly into their existing workflow.
 Sign up and we'll get in touch to see if you're a good fit.